kunaljangid01/Biometrics_Project_2025_FFDA/README.md

 Download the pretrained checkpoint (20180408-102900-casia-webface.pt) from the link given below and put it in this directory. https://drive.google.com/file/d/142xmAIzllQh40c22tGSsWH4JfsbI52AY/view?usp=sharing

+### Datasets
+Pre-split of CIFAR-10 and CIFAR-100 for training and test sets are used.
+For PubFig and Pins-101, we randomly split into 80:20 for training and test sets.

 ## Experiments.
 Check scripts folder for *.sh for each corresponding experiments.